aerni/statamic-livewire-forms/README.md

 - One source of truth for your validation rules
 - Spam protection with Google reCAPTCHA v2 and honeypot field
 - Support for display conditions set in your form blueprint
-- Multi-site support; translate your form labels, instructions, placeholders, etc.
+- Multi-site support; translate your form display labels, instructions, placeholders, etc.
 - Configured and styled form views

 ## Installation